top of page

 1. They cause large amounts of inflammation and oxidative stress, damaging the eyes.
 I cannot think of foods more damaging to human health than these.
 If the only change you made was this one, it would still result in a massive improvement in your health.

-2. Instead, use grass-fed butter, grass-fed ghee, grass-fed tallow, and genuine olive oil (be careful with olive oil as most olive oil is adulterated with vegetable and seed oils, even at the health food store).
+2. Instead, use grass-fed butter, grass-fed ghee, grass-fed tallow, and genuine olive oil (be careful with olive oil as a lot of olive oil is adulterated with vegetable and seed oils, even at the health food store).

 2. Refined flours and sugars